What is the Value of Knowledge™ approach? Where did it come from? How does it help us?

 I have spent much of my career rendering operational the grand insights that those giants before me left behind.
 My mission is to translate their “big, hairy, audacious” ideas into initiatives that organizations can use — to solve their problems, to serve their clients and stakeholders, and to improve their performance and results.

 Making Knowledge Work™

-My mantra is “making knowledge work”.
+My professional goal is “making knowledge work”.
 To this end, my team has built a portfolio of assessment tools, models, lenses, and frameworks collectively called the Value of Knowledge™.

 These tools have now been prototyped, built, and deployed.
 Starting in 1996, I have (1) developed training materials for both corporate and academic consumers, (2) presented these frameworks and tools to executives worldwide, and (3) most importantly, used them in live client engagements in a range of industries.
 The earliest of these tools was the Knowledge Value Chain®, still our flagship, and now joined by other tools as mentioned elsewhere on this site.

 My journey has taught me that knowledge is the most valuable enterprise resource — yet, paradoxically, it is also the most misunderstood and most randomly managed.
 The good news is that (1) there are huge gains to be reaped from improvements, even small ones, and that (2) there now exist industrial-strength tools to achieve such gains.